wilfredinni/python-cheatsheet/docs/cheatsheet/control-flow.md

 ...     case _:
 ...             print('Code is an invalid number')
 ...
-# Code is a string
+# Code is a valid number
 ```

 ## while Loop Statements